dellsystem/dellsystem.github.io/tech.md

 	* [More coverage](https://gist.github.com/bwestergard/a77744dc6f3095fd3fb769dd3d6562ad)
 * Rick Morgan for CNBC: [SurveyMonkey defies Silicon Valley labor caste system, offering contract workers full benefits](https://www.cnbc.com/2018/04/19/surveymonkey-breaks-with-silicon-valley-over-contract-worker-benefits.html)
 * Kevin Roose for the New York Times: [Workers of Silicon Valley, It’s Time to Organize](https://www.nytimes.com/2018/04/25/technology/tech-workers-change.html)
+* Ben Tarnoff interviewing an anonymous Google employee about Project Maven, for Jacobin: [Tech Workers Versus the Pentagon](https://www.jacobinmag.com/2018/06/google-project-maven-military-tech-workers)

 ### On open source

 * Ashe Dryden: [The Ethics of Unpaid Labor and the OSS Community](https://www.ashedryden.com/blog/the-ethics-of-unpaid-labor-and-the-oss-community)
 * Kyle E. Mitchell: [The Mendicant Maintainerati](https://writing.kemitchell.com/2017/02/10/Medicant-Maintainerati.html)
 * Rob Hunter for Jacobin: [Reclaiming the Computing Commons](https://www.jacobinmag.com/2016/02/free-software-movement-richard-stallman-linux-open-source-enclosure/)
+* Gavin Mueller for Jacobin: [Microsoft and the Yeoman Coders](https://www.jacobinmag.com/2018/06/github-microsoft-open-source-code-technology) (on Microsoft acquiring Github for $7.5 billion in June 2018)
+	* "While there’s a lot of hype about gift economies and good vibes, when you’re doing an economic analysis, you have to consider the sector as a whole, not the intentions of a few members.
+One of the few to do this well, Swedish researcher Johan Söderberg, analyzed free software as part of labor under capitalism.
+Because so much code is available at no cost, open-source programmers effectively cheapen software by creating a base of code freely available to all — in Marxist language, they’ve cheapened those commodities by reducing the socially necessary labor time required to create them."
+	* "The changing terrain of digital capitalism means the old strategies of coding freedom won’t work.
+So instead of attempting to decentralize tech, to better preserve an ecosystem of independent businesses that stay small and promise to be good, coders should strive for democracy at work instead."

 ### On accelerationism